First Time Competitors

 11. Do I have to qualify to enter the EV State Championships?

-The combination of the horse and rider must compete at a “participation event” on the interschool calendar between April of the previous year and the end of February in the year of entry.
+The combination of the horse and rider must compete at a “participation event” on the ISV, Interschool calendar between April of the previous year and the end of February in the year of entry.
 This excludes the Australian Championships.
 Riders do not technically need to “qualify” in a certain discipline.

 12. What are VEIS qualifier events and how do I qualify to go to the Australian Championships through that pathway?

 Certain events on the calendar are nominated as VEIS Qualifier Competitions.
-There will be 8 VEIS qualifying events – 4 Dressage and 4 Showjumping – that run between February and June.
-The accumulated best 3 scores (if 4 competitions are attended the lowest score is dropped) for each of the events designated as being a Australian Championships qualification event will determine the qualified riders.
-Please note the full details on this process should be reviewed in the VEIS Handbook on the web site.
+There will be 8 VEIS qualifying events –4 Dressage and 4 Showjumping – that run between February and June.
+The accumulated best 3 scores (if 4 competitions are attended the lowest score is dropped) for each of the events, designated as being an Australian Championships qualification event, will determine the qualified riders.
+Please note the full details on this process should be reviewed in the VEIS Handbook on the VEIS website.

 Please note that not every event offered at VEIS qualifying competitions or State Championships is offered at National level.